Arsenic-ATG/Scheme-Scraper/README.md

 - if you want to use the scraper then just run the python script (make sure you have got external packages installed in your system beforhand)

-- check out the [Balrama App](https://github.com/hareshnayak/Hacknagpur2020) to use the it in-app
+- check out the [💪Balrama App🧑‍🌾](https://github.com/hareshnayak/Hacknagpur2020) to use the it in-app along with other cool features of the app

 ### 🙋don't know how to install the package ?
 check [this](https://packaging.python.org/tutorials/installing-packages/) for detailed instructions